k7f/ascesis/README.md

 ### Arrow sequence

-A full rule consists of two or more polynomials.
+A fat rule consists of two or more polynomials.
 For example, a rule with four single-node polynomials results in three arrows,

 ```rust